 Mr. Lupoff's experience in deep value equity and distressed investing strategies began in 1990 when he began working with Marty Whitman of Third Avenue Funds.
 Peter's deep value, bottom-up approach is largely informed by this experience.
 His acumen and theses regarding risk are informed by his experiences with Izzy Englander and Millennium Management.
 Together, Peter's experiences with these storied investors shaped his well-known 'BRACE' investment methodology.
 Funds Mr. Lupoff have managed or co-managed have achieved awards such as GAIM's Top Performing Emerging Distressed Manager, MARHedge's Event-Driven Manager and an Institutional Investor nomination as Hedge Fund House of the Year.
 Peter's well-known and regarded 'BRACE' investment methodology, a bi-product of his tenure with these storied investors.

-The Lupoff/Stevens Family Office, under Peter's guidance, are signatories to The Responsible Digital Financial Inclusion Guidelines ,DivestInvest, with a commitment to divestment of fossil fuel investment to hasten sustainable energy transition, The Belonging Pledge, committing to racial equity initiatives and formed a partnership with the United Nations Capital Development Fund, to forge public/private impact investment in the 47 poorest countries.
+The Lupoff/Stevens Family Office, under Peter's guidance, are signatories to The Responsible Digital Financial Inclusion Guidelines ,DivestInvest, with a commitment to divestment of fossil fuel investment to hasten sustainable energy transition, The Belonging Pledge, committing to racial equity initiatives and Freedom to Invest, insisting on the choice to consider ESG data in investments.

 Mr. Lupoff is a regular featured discussant on academic papers related to, and consultant to, The Federal Reserve Bank regarding market shocks and liquidity.
 Mr. Lupoff is an outside director of various unaffiliated investment entities and consults family offices and heirs, hedge funds and other institutional asset managers regarding investment policy, legacy, responsible investing and conflicts.
 Peter is a featured, contributing columnist, writing with a focus on responsible investing and the social contact between all people and business.